epaisano/flask-on-docker/README.md

 This uses the default Flask development server.

-Markup : 1.
-Rename .env.dev-sample to .env.dev.
+1. Rename .env.dev-sample to .env.dev.
-         2. Build the images and run the containers:
+2. Build the images and run the containers: code(
-    ```bash
+    ```
     $ docker-compose -f docker-compose.prod.yml up -d --build
     $ docker-compose -f docker-compose.prod.yml exec web python manage.py create_db
     ```
+    )
     Then, test it out at [http://localhost:6272](http://localhost:6272).
 Your code changes should apply automatically because your "web" folder is mounted into the container.